DrakirL/DrakirL.github.io/p10/rules/combat.md

 ## HP & Damage
 A creature's hardiness is  expressed in the form of Hit Points, or HP for short.
 A player's Maximum HP is equal to their Strength Attribute plus the size of their Hit Die (determined by their class) times their Level. <br>
-As long as a creature has at least 1 remaining HP, it is healthy enough to stand up and act as normal. <br>
+As long as a creature has at least 1 HP, it is healthy enough to stand up and act as normal. <br>
+As long as a creature has HP at least equal to its Death Threshold, it is able to fully recover if given enough rest. *(FYI: At this point we're using negative numbers)* <br>
+A creature with fewer HP than its Death Threshold is *DEAD*.

 ### Lethal Damage & Death's Door
 If a creature takes damage that reduces its HP to 0 or below, that damage is considered Lethal.
-When a creature takes Lethal damage, the attacker decides whether to kill that creature or just "take it out", potentially leaving the target unconcious for an indeterminate amount of time.
-Either way, the fate of the creature is no longer up to it, but rather its attacker and other surrounding circumstances. <br>
+When a creature takes Lethal damage, its controller decides whether to relinquish their control (by dying or falling unconcious for an indeterminate amount of time, depending on context and the attacker's intent) or remain active on Death's Door. <br>
-Some creatures however need a greater margin before being fully defeat, the main example being *PLAYER CHARACTERS*.
-When a such a creature takes Lethal damage, it is instead left on "Death's Door".
-<br><br>
 A creature is considered to be on Death's Door as long as it has 0 or fewer HP without being dead or otherwise taken out. <br>
 A creature on Death's Door can't maintain Concentration, ???, and has only 1 Action to take per Round. <br>

-When a creature on Death's Door takes any amount of damage, including the initial hit that reduced its HP to 0, it gains 1 Exhaustion. <br>
+### Lasting Damage: Exhaustion
+When a creature takes damage that reduces its HP below 0, its Exhaustion is set to reflect it.
+(PHRASING? -5 HP = 5 Exhaustion.
+2 more damage = 7 Exhastion.
+Healed = still 7 Exhaustion)<br>
-A creature can have an amount of Exhaustion up to their Death Threshold, but if it ever has any more, it dies (or is taken out, if the circumstances are more forgiving).
+A creature can have an amount of Exhaustion up to their Death Threshold and remain active. *Penalty from having exhaustion? <br>
+If it ever has any more, its controller must relinquish their control (death/unconciousness).

 ## Actions
 During combat, every second counts, and it is important to know how every moment of every round is spent. <br>